-II.A.4.a).(8) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; (Core) II.A.4.a).(9) provide applicants who are offered an interview with information related to the applicant's eligibility for the relevant specialty board examination(s); (Core) II.A.4.a).(10) provide a learning and working environment in which residents have the opportunity to raise concerns and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core) II.A.4.a).(11) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process; (Core) II.A.4.a).(12) ensure the program's compliance with the Sponsoring Institution's policies and procedures for due process when action is taken to suspend or dismiss, not to promote, or not to renew the appointment of a resident; (Core)

-Background and Intent: A program does not operate independently of its Sponsoring Institution.
-It is expected that the program director will be aware of the Sponsoring Institution's policies and procedures, and will ensure they are followed by the program's leadership, faculty members, support personnel, and residents.

-II.A.4.a).(13) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core) II.A.4.a).(13).(a) Residents must not be required to sign a non-competition guarantee or restrictive covenant.
-II.A.4.a).(14) document verification of program completion for all graduating residents within 30 days; (Core) II.A.4.a).(15) provide verification of an individual resident's completion upon the resident's request, within 30 days; and, (Core)
+II.A.4.a).(8) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; (Core) II.A.4.a).(9) provide applicants who are offered an interview with information related to the applicant's eligibility for the relevant specialty board examination(s); (Core) II.A.4.a).(10) provide a learning and working environment in which residents have the opportunity to raise concerns and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core) II.A.4.a).(11) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process; (Core) II.A.4.a).(12) ensure the program's compliance with the Sponsoring Institution's policies and procedures for due process when action is taken to suspend or dismiss, not to promote, or not to renew the appointment of a resident; (Core) Institution.
+It is expected t Institution's policies and p program does not operate independently of its Sponsoring hat the program director will be aware of the Sponsoring procedures, and will ensure they are followed by the ulty members, support personnel, and residents.
+II.A.4.a).(13) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core) II.A.4.a).(13) II.A.4.a).(13).(a) Institution's policies and procedures on employment Institution's policies and procedures on employment and non-discrimination; (Core) Residents must not be required to sign a non- competition guarantee or restrictive covenant.